Kia Optima Insurance Rates

 In order to adequately prepare yourself to shop for a policy like a pro, be sure to read through this detailed article.
 When you’re ready, be sure to enter your five-digit ZIP code to compare Kia Optima rates from multiple companies.

-U.S. average auto insurance rates for a Kia Optima are $1,288 annually including full coverage.
-Comprehensive costs on average $230, collision costs $358, and liability costs $520.
-Liability-only coverage costs as little as $576 a year, with high-risk coverage costing around $2,778.
-16-year-old drivers pay the highest rates at $5,050 a year or more.
+U.S. average auto insurance rates for a Kia Optima are $1,288 annually with full coverage.
+Comprehensive insurance costs approximately $230 each year, collision insurance costs $358, and liability is $520.
+A policy with just liability insurance costs around $576 a year, and coverage for high-risk drivers costs $2,778 or more.
+16-year-old drivers pay the highest rates at up to $5,050 a year.

 Average premium for full coverage: $1,288